aantron/ocaml.org/data/planet/talex5/lambda-capabilities.md

 <p>We already do this with most things anyway.
 If your program uses a database, you probably establish a connection to it at the start and pass the connection around as needed.
 You probably also pass around open file handles, configuration settings, HTTP connection pools, arrays, queues, ref-cells, etc.
-Handling &quot;the file-system&quot; and &quot;the network&quot; the same way as everything else isn't a big deal.</p>
+Handling "the file-system" and "the network" the same way as everything else isn't a big deal.</p>
 </li>
 <li>
 <p>You can often bundle up a capability with something else.